Does your bank account help you make the most of your money?

 "At the same time, it's a good idea to have some money put aside for financial emergencies.
 Finding a savings account that offers a good interest rate, while still allowing easy access to the money - such as an easy-access ISA - can be an ideal way of doing this.

 "Finally, we urge people to remember to plan a budget.
 Adding up your essential expenses at the start of each month can help you to work out how much of your income is left over for spending on the things you enjoy.
 For people who struggle to do this on their own, there are bank accounts that can help."

-The thinkmoney Personal Account helps account holders to budget by putting money for bills and other essentials into a separate account at the start of each month - making sure they can't accidentally overspend.
-You can find out more about the thinkmoney Personal Account here.
+The thinkmoney Current Account helps account holders to budget by putting money for bills and other essentials into a separate account at the start of each month - making sure they can't accidentally overspend.
+You can find out more about the thinkmoney Current Account here.